Narromine: Personalities

-The town of Narromine has produced several success stories, most recently sports personalities Glenn McGrath (Australian cricket team: Fast bowler) and Melinda Gainsford-Taylor (Sprinter: Commonwealth Games medallist), Disney animator Adam Phillips and North Queensland Cowboys rugby league player Justin Smith.
+The town of Narromine has produced several success stories, most recently sports personalities Glenn McGrath (Australian cricket team: Fast bowler) and Melinda Gainsford-Taylor (Sprinter: Commonwealth Games medallist), and North Queensland Cowboys rugby league player Justin Smith.
 Other notable sportsmen to represent Australia at the International level include David Gillespie (Australian Rugby League) and David Jansen (International Gliding Championships).
+Disney animator Adam Phillips is also from Narromine.

 The 1958 Melbourne Cup Winner, Baystone, was owned by the Burns family from Narromine: Robert Burns, and his two sons Norman and Noel.

 A statue of Glenn McGrath was installed in Tom Perry Park in 2009.

 Sporting teams

-Narromine is involved in regional sporting competitions.